-I am an Assistant Professor (full time – TT) at the Faculty of Technology, Policy and Management, TU Delft.
-My research focuses on computer-based science and engineering, mostly computer simulations, AI and Big Data.
+I am an Assistant Professor at the Faculty of Technology, Policy and Management, TU Delft.
+My research focuses on the philosophy of science and ethics of computer-based science and engineering (computer simulations, AI and Big Data).
 I have recently published a book on computer simulations.
 You can download a free copy here.

-I am the recipient of the 2019 Herbert A. Simon Award for outstanding research in computing and philosophy.
+- I am the recipient of the 2019 Herbert A. Simon Award for outstanding research in computing and philosophy.
 This award is offered by the International Association for Computing and Philosophy (IACAP) and recognizes scholars at an early stage of their academic career who are likely to reshape debates at the nexus of computing and philosophy by their original research.
 I received this award for my work on computer simulations: “the board well recognizes the significant early contributions you have made staking out new ground in the epistemic and normative dimensions of computer simulations.
 We eagerly anticipate the impact your scholarship will have on many areas beneath the umbrella of computing and philosophy and wish to acknowledge your continued success with this award.”

 Here is a more or less updated CV: Duran – CV